ericpzh/MiniRealisticAirways/Readme.md

 <img src="img/terrain.png" width=20% height=20%>

-- When two aircraft are about to crash, TCAS will command one to climb and another to descend when possible.
+- When two aircraft are about to crash, TCAS will command one to climb and the other to descend when possible.
 - When aircraft is about to crash into terrain (Red), GPWS will command aircraft to climb.
 - Landing aircraft are not commanded by TCAS or GPWS.